maheshgprasad/linux-tips/README.md

 for i in dir1 dir2 dir3 dir4; do mkdir /path/where/you/need/new/directories $i; done

 || simplified. for i in dir1 dir2 dir3 dir4; do mkdir $i; done

+# To Create Multiple Files in a directory using  for loop.
+for i in file1 file2 file3 file4; do touch $i; done